 No, you don’t.
 You can use a couple of different items to accomplish the exact same type of Ben.

-You can use a large plastic garbage bin that in most homes use to take out their trash.
+You can use a large plastic garbage bin that you see on the side of the streets, most homeowners use them to take out their trash.

 Do you really need is a large plastic bin that has a tight-fitting lid that goes on the bench?

-The reason we need a lid that shits the bed and tightly is to keep the soil moist and also to keep the bugs and critters out of your bin.
+The reason we need the lid to be as tight as it can be on the top is to keep the soil moist and also to keep the bugs and critters out of your bin.